davidralphlewis/binaryephemera/_notes/Now.md

 -   Adding and updating these notes in [[Obsidian]].
 -   Writing a poem a week (roughly.)
 -   Building a vegetable garden and a herbaceous border.
 Border is planted out, but may need filling.
-Vegetable garden is ready, we just need to add a fence.
+Vegetable garden is ready.
+Might not get a lot this year but the beds are prepped.

 *Part of the <a href="https://nownownow.com/about" >Now page</a> movement*